fwhigh/fwhigh.github.io/_drafts/2021-05-26-metaflow-best-practices-for-ml.md

   - Engineering
   - Featured
   - Metaflow
-excerpt: Here are some recommended best practices for using Metaflow in machine learning projects.
+excerpt: Some of these are specific to Metaflow, some are more general to Python and ML.
 toc: true
 toc_sticky: true
 author_profile: false
 sidebar:
   nav: metaflow-sidebar
 ---

-# Overview

 I wanted to share with you
 some recommended best practices